jb3dahmen/LessonSample/Lessons/Lesson1.md

 That's where linked lists come in!
 Linked lists are **not** placed contiguously in memory which makes them more efficient in terms of time for insert and delete operations.

+**Check your understanding** : explain in your own words why the non-contiguous property of linked lists make them more efficient than arrays for insert and delete operations.
+Check your answer [here]().

-You can think of a linked list being placed in memory like .
+You can think of a linked list being arranged in memory a little bit like a scavenger hunt.

-insert ll pic
+insert ll scavenger hunt pic

 In a basic singly list which is what we will focus on in this lesson, we are always given access to the start of the linked list using a reference that is typically called the `head`.

-Check for understanding

-Without the head of the linked list we cannot access any other element in the

-insert only one direction pic
+Going back to our scavenger hunt analogy the head is like the first clue of the game.

+You cannot access any of the other clues/locations without first having the first clue.
+To get to subsequent clues and locations you need to keep following the next clue and visit each scavenger hunt location one by one.
+Skipping ahead or staring in the middle is cheating!

+Linked lists behave in much the same way in how they are constructed in physical memory.
+You have to start with the head and you can only visit each item in the linked list one by one by following the links to the next item, **there's no indexing into the middle of the list like in an array!**

+### Linked List Building Blocks

+Let's go back to our scavenger hunt analogy.
+Let's pretend that each location of the hunt has a prize, this is the `data` we are going to store in our list.
+Each location also has a clue, this is a clue or pointer to the `next` location.

+Linked lists are typically composed of small units called `Nodes` that store both `data` and a `next` pointer, or a reference to the next node in the sequence.

+insert hunt vs. nodes

+In this lesson we are going to create a node using an object oriented approach by making a Node class.

+In the next section we will practice implementing a linked list using the concepts and vocabulary above.
+Before you begin, check your conceptual understanding using [this short quiz]().

 ## Implementing a Linked List

-## Comparing a Linked List to an Array
+You can either watch [this video version of the implementation]() or you can follow along with the text version with code snippets below.

+The fundamental building block of a linked list is a `Node`.
+Here we create a node class, this class has two properties called `data` and `next`.
+Data will be initialized when we instantiate `Node` object using it's constructor. `next` is always initialized as   `None` by default upon initialization because we haven't hooked it up to any other `Node` yet!
+(Consequently our last node's next will always point to None).

+ <iframe frameborder="0" width="100%" height="500px" src="https://replit.com/@jesslemur/LinkedListNode?lite=true"></iframe>

+To see how we can start hooking up the links between nodes, let's create three node objects that each store an integer for their data.
+Our goal is to build a linked list that looks like this:

+`15 -> 20 -> 35 -> None`

+with the node that stores 15 being the `head` of the linked list.

+To hook up nodes in our linked list we can make use of variable assignment! let's first create a head variable and to "point" it at the first node we can assign `node1` to it.

+To hook up `node2` to be the next node in the sequence we can assign the head's `next` ptr to node 2.
+And to hook up node3 to node2 we can do something similar.

+  <iframe frameborder="0" width="100%" height="500px" src="https://replit.com/@jesslemur/LinkedListConstruct?lite=true"></iframe>

+ Now that we have built a basic working linked list, complete with links, how can we access each item and print the data and look at what's there?

+ You may be tempted to use each of the node variables directly and print them all out, that works for this small example, but let's think ahead a little but more.
+How could we write code that would work for any size linked list where we don't have to deal with a bunch of separate node variables and only have access to the head?

+ We can use variable reassignment again!
+One common pattern to traverse a linked list is to create a `temporary variable` whose job it is to just hold the current node we are looking.
+We can start by assigning it the head and then move it to the next node in the sequence using the next ptr.
+We combine this with a while loop to keep repeating this step, moving link by link until we are at the end of the list, meaning the next node is  `None`.

+ <iframe frameborder="0" width="100%" height="500px" src="https://replit.com/@jesslemur/LinkedListTraverse?lite=true"></iframe>

 ## Wrap Up

-- In this lesson we learned about the basics of linked lists
+- In this lesson we learned about the basics of linked lists:
--
+- What a linked list is an how it compares to arrays
+- How to implement a basic linked list in Python

 <!-- > -->